-- Per capita health care costs in effect as of the December 31, 2021 valuation date for those PERACare enrollees under the PERA benefit structure who are expected to be age 65 and older and are not eligible for premium-free Medicare Part A benefits have been updated to reflect costs for the 2022 plan year. - The December 31, 2021 valuation utilizes premium information as of January 1, 2022, as the initial per capital health care cost.
-As of that date, PERACare health benefits administration is performed by UnitedHealthCare.
-In that transition, the costs for the Medicare Advantage Option #2 decreased to a level that is lower than the maximum possible service-related subsidy as described in the plan provisions. - The health care cost trend rates applicable to health care premiums were revised to reflect the then-current expectation of future increases in those premiums.
-Medicare Part A premiums continued with the prior valuation trend pattern.
+- Per capita health care costs in effect as of the December 31, 2022 valuation date for those PERACare enrollees under the PERA benefit structure who are expected to be age 65 and older and are not eligible for premium-free Medicare Part A benefits have been updated to reflect costs for the 2023 plan year. - The morbidity rates used to estimate individual retiree and spouse costs by age and by gender were updated effective for the December 31, 2022, actuarial valuation.
+The revised morbidity rate factors are based on a review of historical claims experience by age, gender, and status (active versus retire) from actuary's claims data warehouse. - The health care cost trend rates applicable to health care premiums were revised to reflect the then-current expectation of future increases in those premiums.